AlekseyZaytcev/neovim-config/README.md

 # neovim-config
 Here is neovim configuration written in lua.
-All configs splitted in different files:
+All configs split in different files:
 * code_formatters.lua
 * keymaps.lua
 * legacy.lua -- for configuration in vimscript